 - Posts developed clinical assignments consistent with student’s knowledge base, skill competency and learning needs.

 - Serves as a positive professional role model for students, assisting in their professional/social development.

-- Serves as a role model/ mentor for other faculty and staff in the areas of customer service, collaboration, communication, excellence and general professionalism
+- Serves as an informal leader, mentor, and role model for other faculty and staff in the areas of customer service, collaboration, communication, excellence and general professionalism.

 - Mentors new faculty members.

 - Participates in professional activities outside the University

 - Contributes to the development, implementation and evaluation of the programs and the philosophy of the University.

 - Participates in academic advisement and counseling for an assigned group of students while participating in assessment of potential and real counseling concerns for all students with whom the faculty come into contact.